OctopusDeploy/blog/blog/2021-02/spacex-and-devops/index.md

 Love or hate Elon Musk, there’s no doubt that he inspires passion.

 *(Often not for the right reasons.
-I want it to be on record that I consider it horrific to use Twitter to manipulate the stock market, spread covid-19 misinformation, or to slander a man who risked his own life to save a group of children.
+I want it to be on record that I consider it horrific to use Twitter to manipulate the stock market, spread Covid-19 misinformation, or to slander a man who risked his own life to save a group of children.
 I could go on.)*

-At the same time, despite his (glaring) flaws, I recognise that he’s inspired a lot of significant cultural changes – some of them good.
+At the same time, despite his (glaring) flaws, I recognize that he’s inspired a lot of significant cultural changes – some of them good.
 PayPal enabled online retail, Tesla made environmentalism and electric cars [S3XY](https://www.reddit.com/r/TeslaLounge/comments/e35qu1/s3xy_cars/), and SpaceX wants to make humankind an interplanetary species.
 Those are some inspirational, even humanity-defining, achievements/aspirations.

 Everything that SpaceX does, is about creating a self-sustaining civilization on Mars.
 That goal won’t seem important to everyone, but to a lot of people, it’s incredibly exciting.
 I imagine that the folks who work for SpaceX are pretty darned engaged.